 A person may not be excluded from participating in, denied a benefit of, or discriminated against under, a project, program, or activity receiving financial assistance under this chapter because of race, color, religion, national origin, sex, disability, or age.
 (49 U.S.C.
 Section 5332(b))”

-To ensure non-discrimination in employment, FTA requires that FTA applicants, recipients, subrecipients, and contractors that employ 50 or more transit-related employees: 1) request or receive capital or operating assistance in excess of $1 million in the previous Federal fiscal year, or 2) request or receive planning assistance in excess of $250,000 in the previous Federal fiscal year must prepare and maintain an EEO Program.
+To ensure non-discrimination in employment, FTA requires that FTA applicants, recipients, subrecipients, and contractors that employ 50 or more transit-related employees and either: 1) request or receive capital or operating assistance in excess of $1 million in the previous Federal fiscal year, or 2) request or receive planning assistance in excess of $250,000 in the previous Federal fiscal year to prepare and maintain an EEO Program.